plunify/web-fpga-API/sample_scripts/README.md

 * type - One of the below options.
   * all - All previously ran jobs are returned.
   * current - The latest job is returned.
+  * jobid - The job with the specified id is returned.

 ### Encrypt Project File
 `python encrypt.py -i <input file> -o <output file>`